RobertoSala98/MALIBOO/README.md

 Notice the lack of the `f` function and the presence of the `target_column` argument.

-## File documentation
+## Documentation
+Features of the library include:
+* new acquisition functions integrated with Machine Learning models
+* several classical acquisition functions for "unconstrained" optimization, such as `ucb` (Upper Confidence Bound), `ei` (Expected Improvement), `ei_ml`
+* black-box-constrained optimization with appropriate acquisition functions: `eic`, `eic_ml`
+* memory queue for discrete features: if activated by calling `maximize()` with `memory_queue_len=q`, a point visited at any iteration will not be sampled again for the next `q` iterations
+* termination criteria for the BO algorithm

-For further documentation, please also refer to the well-documented [Python files](https://github.com/brunoguindani/BayesianOptimization/tree/master/maliboo) of the project.
+For further information, please also refer to the well-documented [Python files](https://github.com/brunoguindani/BayesianOptimization/tree/master/maliboo) of the project.